Northiam: Road in London

-A residential street in Woodside Park Garden Suburb, North London is named Northiam—this follows the nomenclature of Woodside Park whereby nearly all streets in the suburb are named after villages, rivers and places in East Sussex.
+A residential street in Woodside Park Garden Suburb, Finchley, North London is named Northiam—this follows the nomenclature of Woodside Park whereby nearly all streets in the suburb are named after villages, rivers and places in East Sussex.

 Amenities

 Schools

 There are two main schools in Northiam.
 Northiam Primary school is located at the southern end of the village.
 The school has had a new community sports hall built which is used by the school during the day and for community sporting clubs in the evenings and school holidays.

 The second school is Frewen College which specialises in supporting young people aged from 7 to 19 whose education has been adversely affected by dyslexia, developmental coordination disorder, dyscalculia, or speech and language difficulties.
 Founded in 1910 at Rottingdean near Brighton, it relocated to Herefordshire in World War Two.
 In 1945, the number of pupils had grown to the extent that a return to Rottingden was not possible and so the school relocated to Brickwall House where it has remained to this day.
 It is believed that Frewen College is the oldest such school in the country.